-Continue past the intersection with the Sanborn Trail.
-Just after that intersection, the trail climbs into a narrow ravine that opens into a partially-logged, redwood-filled glen.
+Just after the intersection with the Sanborn Trail, the trail climbs into a narrow ravine that opens into a partially-logged, redwood-filled glen.
 This small grove, known as the Todd Creek Redwoods, is the best part of the hike.
 The grove is only about a quarter-mile long and the trees only grow in a very narrow strip along the bottom of the ravine.
 There are some huge stumps next to the trail, but surprisingly, a few large old-growth trees still remain.
-It's unusual to see such large redwoods east of Skyline Ridge, and at 2700 feet, this is also an unusually high elevation for redwoods.
+It’s unusual to see such large redwoods east of Skyline Ridge, and at 2700 feet, this is also an unusually high elevation for redwoods.

 In winter the trickling sound of a lively creek fills the glen.

 The trail climbs out of the glen.
-At the next sharp right turn, an unofficial trail leads a few yards a large sandstone formation.
-At the intersection with the Skyline Trail, go straight ahead and you'll soon come to an unmarked intersection.
+At the next sharp right turn, an unofficial trail leads a few yards to a large sandstone formation.
+At the intersection with the Skyline Trail, go straight ahead and you’ll soon come to an unmarked intersection.
 The main trail continues off to the right, while ahead a set of stairs climbs the last few feet to Skyline Boulevard.
 Take the stairs.
-Across Skyline Boulevard there's a very limited view of the hills to the west.
+There’s no view from the ridge, because of the trees.